refinedev/refine/documentation/tutorial/routing/authentication/react-router/index.md

 Now we'll be updating our `src/App.tsx` with a wrapper route that handles the authentication and mount our `<ListProducts />` component if the user is authenticated.
 If the user is not authenticated, they will be redirected to the `/login` route.

-Try to update your `src/App.tsx` file with the following lines:
+Update your `src/App.tsx` file by adding the following lines:

 ```tsx title="src/App.tsx"
 import { Refine, Authenticated } from "@refinedev/core";